-It's pretty much impossible to be in St. Augustine without seeing a trolley rolling through the city streets.
+It’s pretty much impossible to be in St. Augustine without seeing a trolley rolling through the city streets.
 Trolleys are run by Red Train Tours and Old Town Trolley Tours.
 This train-like transportation is convenient for those wanting to see the sights but also to be able to get around the city without worrying about parking or walking far distances.
 There are several trolley stops including the Colonial Quarter, Fountain of Youth, Castillo de San Marcos National Monument, St. George Street, Lightner Museum, Plaza de la Constitucion, St. Augustine Distillery, and more.
 Trolleys give visitors the freedom to explore and the reliability of consistent transportation.
-If you are staying downtown, the trolleys will even come pick you up from where you're staying.
+If you are staying downtown, the trolleys will even come to pick you up from where you’re staying.

 If you need a quick lift around the city without wanting to call a taxi or a private tour around the city, pedicabs are a great option.
 A pedicab is a type of bicycle rickshaw.
 Pedicab of St. Augustine and Explore Tours & Pickups offer this service around town.
 Many people use pedicabs to get to and from special events like festivals and concerts when traffic is heavy.

 A Scoot Coupe at Solano Cycle.
 Photo credit: OldCity.com